AEX08BEC - Air conditioner SHARP - Free user manual and instructions

 L.C.D.
 REMOTE CONTROL DISPLAY

-⑳ THERMOSTAT SETTING FOR AUTO AND DRY MODES
+20. THERMOSTAT SETTING FOR AUTO AND DRY MODES 21.
+SELF CLEAN SYMBOL 22.
+TRANSMITTING SYMBOL 23.
+MODE SYMBOLS

-Indicates the preset time for off timer or one-hour off timer.
+24. TIMER ON INDICATOR/CLOCK Indicates the on timer preset time or current time.
+25. TIMER OFF INDICATOR Indicates the preset time for off timer or one-hour off timer.
+26. PLASMACLUSTER SYMBOL

 SETTING DUST COLLECTION FILTER AND DEODORANT FILTER